"Everybody should be able to make some music...That's the cosmic dance!"

 This personal list of "lost gems & forgotten diamonds" - part 3.

-Great vocals & churning guitar w/awesome tempo change midway...and some well-placed cowbell.
+Great vocals & churning guitar, awesome tempo change midway, and some well-placed cowbell.

-Harmonies and reflection will run through your mind long after...causing gentle pause.
-Their last great CD.
+Harmonies and reflection run through your mind long after.
+Their last truly great album.

 Sometimes I think this woman is sometimes not."

-Not about "Hell"...but simply a crappy relationship...with benefits!
-Infectious riffs.
-A favorite.
+Not about "Hell" exactly, but simply a crappy relationship...with benefits!
+Infectious, of course.

 I'm in time but somebody's missing."

-Wow!
-Good bluesy-jazz-rock.
+Good bluesy-jazz-rocker.
 Turn it up and go for a drive.

 Hit me right between the eyes."